MicroVentures Logo MicroVentures Logo MicroVentures Logo MicroVentures Logo

 History of Regulation Crowdfunding

 If you want to invest in startups without being accredited, you can explore Regulation Crowdfunding (Reg CF) offerings.
 The Jumpstart Our Business Startups (JOBS) Act of 2012 allowed more individuals the opportunity to invest in certain early-stage capital raises.
-Reg CF offerings are those operating under an exemption from the registration requirements to offer and sell securities up to $1.07 million ($5 million effective March 15, 2021) without having to register the offering with the SEC.
+Reg CF offerings are those operating under an exemption from the registration requirements to offer and sell securities up to $5 million in a 12-month period without having to register the offering with the SEC.

 If you’re not an accredited investor, Reg CF investment opportunities are your chance to invest in early-stage startups.

-Due to the risk inherent in early-stage investing, the SEC limits the amount an individual investor can invest across all Reg CF offerings during a 12-month period; the lesser of annual income or net worth is currently used when calculating investment limits, but the greater of annual income or net worth will be used as of March 15, 2021.
-Following are the limits that will be in effect after March 15:
+Due to the risk inherent in early-stage investing, the SEC limits the amount an individual non-accredited investor can invest across all Reg CF offerings during a 12-month period; the greater of annual income or net worth

-• If both your annual income and your net worth are equal to or more than $107,000, then during any 12-month period, you can invest up to 10% of annual income or net worth, whichever is greater, but not to exceed $107,000.
+• If both your annual income and your net worth are equal to or more than $124,000, then during any 12-month period, you can invest up to 10% of your annual income or net worth, whichever is greater, but not to exceed $124,000.

 Before you invest in startups, you should understand where your money is going.
 Below are a few factors to consider when investing in startups.

-Risk is inherent with all investing, but especially so with early-stage startups that haven’t proven themselves in the market yet.
-Diversification of your investment portfolio can help mitigate some risk by spreading your investment money across multiple investment opportunities and types of investments (i.e., different asset classes, such as stocks, bonds, real estate, etc.).
+Risk is inherent with all investing, but especially so with early-stage startups that haven’t proven themselves in the market.
+Diversification of your investment portfolio can help mitigate some risk by spreading your investment money across multiple investment opportunities and types of investments (i.e., different asset classes, such as stocks, bonds, real estate, etc.)

 Unlike publicly traded shares, private investments are illiquid and typically involve a long road to a potential exit.
-Estimates are often somewhere between 7 to 10 years for a startup to reach an exit, assuming it doesn’t fail before then.
-The most common exits are acquisitions, mergers, and initial public offerings (IPOs).
+Estimates are often somewhere between 7 to 10 years for a startup to reach an exit, assuming it doesn’t fail.
+A company may exit via acquisition, merger, or initial public offerings (IPOs).

 When you invest in startups, you should expect a long timeline for an exit, and you should be okay with losing your investment should the startup not make it to a liquidity event.
 Remember that a diversified portfolio can help mitigate certain types of risk by spreading your investments across multiple startups or other opportunities.